Latest updates

 - Property owners directly adjacent to the work as determined by the engineer have been contacted directly for coordination and design input.
 These meetings will help the design team minimize traffic and/or sewer interruptions to the adjacent property.

 - Residents, business owners and owners within 300 feet of the project were mailed a letter regarding off-hour work.
-A Public Hearing pertaining to noise will be held virtually on Wednesday, Feb.
+A Public Hearing pertaining to noise was held virtually on Wednesday, Feb.
 12, 2025 at 5 p.m.
-Note the meeting is listed on the City's website as starting at 4:30 p.m. with the public speaking portion at 5 p.m.
 For more information, please visit https://www.cityofmadison.com/city-hall/committees/board-of-public-works/2025-02-12.

-- A project public information meeting will be scheduled prior to the start of construction.
-Anticipated traffic impacts, construction sequence and schedule (subject to change) will be presented at this meeting.
+- A project public information meeting was held virtually on April 24, 2025 at 5:30 pm prior to the start of construction.
+Anticipated traffic impacts, construction sequence and schedule (subject to change) were presented at this meeting.